|Nutrition Facts (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-In Belgium, cookie butter is traditionally make with speculaas (or speculoos) cookies.
-These thin and crispy caramelized biscuits are flavored with brown sugar and spices such as cinnamon, nutmeg, ginger, cloves, or cardamom.
-This spreadable form of the classic cookies has the signature caramelized flavor, with a similar texture to peanut butter.
+Cookie butter is typically made using Belgian-style speculoos cookies, like Biscoff.
+The thin and crispy caramelized biscuits are flavored with brown sugar and spices such as cinnamon, nutmeg, ginger, cloves, or cardamom.
+This spreadable form of the classic cookies has that signature spiced flavor with a similar texture to peanut butter.

 Gather the ingredients.